Why Toronto must ban Gas Leaf Blowers (GLBs)

 Despite these warnings, thousands of gas-powered leaf blowers continued running across the city, adding even more toxic emissions and fine particles to already dangerous air.
 On smoky days, when pollution is already at crisis levels, the last thing our neighborhoods need is more dirty air.

-This is a simple, science-based step Toronto can take to cut harmful emissions, protect residents’ health, and show real environmental leadership.
+For the first time in Canada, a city has taken a simple, science-based step to cut harmful emissions, protect public health, and demonstrate real environmental leadership.

 Air Pollution Is a Silent Killer